aryanpanpalia/anime-pix2pix/README.md

 ![image](https://github.com/aryanpanpalia/anime-pix2pix/blob/main/examples/data/image.png)

+The image above is an example of an image in the dataset.
+The first half is the normal face and the second half is the face after being ran through the Canny edge detector.

 ## Training
 To train the model from the dataset, run `main.py.` If saved models already exist in the saved_model_paths directory, it will load them up and resume training on them.